microsoft/BotBuilder-Samples/experimental/language-generation/README.md

 Packages for C# are available under the [BotBuilder MyGet feed][12]

 ## Change Log
+### 4.7 PREVIEW
+- \[**BREAKING CHANGES**\]:
+    - Old `display || speak` notation is deprecated in favor of structured template support.
+See below for more details on structured template.
+    - Old `Chatdown` style cards are deprecated in favor of structured template support.
+See below for more details on structured template.
+- \[**NEW**\]:
+    - Structured Template support in .lg file format.
+See [here](./docs/structured-response-template.md) to learn more about Structured Template definition.
+    - ActivityGenerator.GenerateFromLG static method to transform output from LG sub-system into a full blown [Bot Framework Activity][1]

 ### 4.6 PREVIEW
 - \[**NEW**\] [VS code extension][22] for LG (syntax highlighting, auto-suggest (including expressions, pre-built functions, template names etc), validation)
 - LG file format: